Art-Sells/Arells/Build-Notes.md

 Do not reload this page or close it until you've followed the instructions above.
 - - - (Ok)
 - - - Modal: Did you copy & save your private key and address?
-- - - - (yes) - and take to import
+- - - - (yes) - and take to receive
 - - - - (no) - close modal and reveal prior modal

 ### Metatags/ Description (all pages.tsx & components)
 - Alter: Descriptions & BannerImages [large slogan] (remove Bitcoin Arells)
 - - Emotionally protects your investments from bear markets.
-Import investments and emotionally protect yourself from bear market losses.
+Receive investments and emotionally protect yourself from bear market losses.
 - Refactor (optimize with Cursor) Meta-tags {show AI and ask it why it displays home page ps and not meta tags}?
 - - (with vavity.info) Submit to Google Search Console: Submit your sitemap and request indexing
 - - Create a sitemap.xml: Helps Google discover all pages